Skip to main content

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Society of Clinical Oncology (ASCO).
 Cancer.net.
-Managing the cost of cancer care: Practical guidance for patients and families.
-2015.
-Accessed at https://www.cancer.net/sites/cancer.net/files/cost_of_care_booklet.pdf on February 27, 2019.
+Managing the cost of cancer care: Guidance and Resources for Patients and Families from the American Society of Clinical Oncology.
+2019.
+Accessed from https://www.cancer.net/sites/cancer.net/files/cost_of_care_booklet.pdf on June 1, 2023.